 Whether you are transferring an existing plate or you’re requesting a new registration, here’s what you’ll need to bring to your Edmonton registry:

-- Acceptable identification (typically your driver’s license or passport)
+• Acceptable identification (typically your driver’s licence or passport)

 Preparing for a new vehicle purchase